emissary-ingress/emissary/docs/topics/using/projects.md

 | Deployed     | The commit has been succesfully built and deployed.
 This is a terminal state.

 There are three terminal states: `BuildFailed`, `DeployFailed`, and Deployed.
-Every `ProjectCommit` will progress through its lifecycle until it reaches one of these stages.
+Every `ProjectRevision` will progress through its lifecycle until it reaches one of these stages.

 The resources managed by each project are prefixed by the project name and the commit sha so that you can easily drill down and examine e.g. the build or server logs using `kubectl`.
-The `Edge Policy Console` provides a live streaming in-browser terminal for viewing build and server logs as well as the full state of each `ProjectCommit` resource.
+The `Edge Policy Console` provides a live streaming in-browser terminal for viewing build and server logs as well as the full state of each `ProjectRevision` resource.

 ## Adding Authentication to your `Project`